auraphp/Aura.Di/README.md

 This allows us to avoid having to specify `$di->params` for every typehinted constructor parameter in every class.
 Note that we can still specify explicit params on a specific class to override the auto-resolution.

 (Note that we cannot auto-resolve an `array` typehint; such typehints are always resolved to an empty `array()` when no default value is present.)

-##### Disabling Auto-Resolution

-Auto-resolution turns out to be difficult to debug in many situations.
-We regret to say that we did not appreciate how difficult until after the feature was released as stable in a major version.
-As such, we cannot remove it until the next major version.

-To mitigate these difficulties, we recommend you *always* disable auto-resolution when developing shared packages.
-Further, we suggest you *consider* disabling auto-resolution when developing or debugging an application built on shared packages.

-You can disable auto-resolution by calling `$di->setAutoResolve(false)`.

 ### Setter Injection